Why is Freeze Dried Dog Food For Your Dog’s Bug Out Bag a Good Idea?

 When you prepare for emergencies with your pet in mind, you won’t have to leave her or him behind.
 There are advantages to having a well-trained dog with you in a survival situation.
 They offer companionship, warmth on cold nights, and a large can dog provides a degree of protection.

 Packing items in a backpack for your dog is not enough.
-You have to train your dog to be comfortable carrying their bug-out bag.
+You have to train your dog to be comfortable carrying its bug-out bag.

 Training and Conditioning for You and Your Dog in an Emergency

-Your dog can and should carry its bag in an emergency; doing this gives them a sense of purpose.
+Your dog can and should carry its bag in an emergency, giving them a sense of purpose.

 You can practice conditioning yourself and your dog by gradually increasing the length of your walks and going camping with your dog.
-The more you and your dog practice carrying a bug-out bag and dog backpack, the easier it will be to travel with your dog in an emergency or survival situation.
+The more you and your dog practice carrying a bug-out dog backpack filled with freeze-dried dog food and other items, the easier it will be to travel with your dog in an emergency or survival situation.

-Make sure to train your dog to carry their backpack on and off the lease.
+Make sure to train your dog to carry its backpack on and off the lease.

-Below are tips for selecting a backpack for your dog, as well as the items that will need to go into your dog’s emergency bag.
+Below are tips for selecting a backpack for your dog and the items that must go into your dog’s emergency bag.

 Back Pack for Dogs

 A good backpack should be comfortable for your dog to wear for an extended time.
 It should be padded, with different compartments for designated items, have two separate bags on each side, adjustable straps, and a harness in the middle.
-The straps should allow for a better fit when your dog is carrying something heavier on one side.
-The straps should bring up one side a little higher or lower for the right balance.
+The straps should allow for a better fit when your dog carries something heavier on one side.
+The straps should raise one side slightly higher or lower for the right balance.

 Don’t forget to select a backpack for your dog designated for their weight and look at the warranty.
 Is there a lifetime guaranteed against any rips, breaks, or tears in the fabric or stitching?